 - Maximum File Size: 6MB file size.
 This is quite a generous size limit, and if you’re uploading JPGs or PNGs, it’s easy to stay below that threshold.

-YouTube Banner Size Recommendations: Detailed Version
+YouTube Banner Size Recommendations: Detailed Guide

 YouTube has three main areas where you can add photos to your YouTube channel page.
 The first is your profile image, which is used across Google properties.
 The second is where you can assign specific images as your YouTube video thumbnails.

 The third part of YouTube where you can add photos—and the one I’m focusing on here—is what YouTube calls “Channel Art.”
-But it’s more commonly known as the banner or banner art.
+But it’s more commonly known as the banner, the header, or banner art.
 This is basically the same thing as other social media services like Facebook and Twitter call the cover photo or the header image.
 On a regular website, it could be called the hero image.

 Your choice of YouTube banner can be important for conveying the kind of first impression you want to share.
 Whether that’s branding, or humor, or a particular aesthetic, it’s the most visual element that viewers see when they visit your channel page.